srambhatla/srambhatla.github.io/about.md

-I am a third year Ph.D.
+I am a fourth year Ph.D.
 (EE) student working with [Prof. Jarvis Haupt](http://www.ece.umn.edu/~jdhaupt/) in the Department of Electrical and Computer Engineering at the [University of Minnesota-Twin Cities](http://www.ece.umn.edu/).
 [<a href="/docs/CV_SirishaRambhatla.pdf">CV</a>]

 ## Areas of interest